Impact of CP violation searches at MOMENT experiment with sterile neutrinos: Experimental Details and Event Spectra

 where T is the total running time, $n_n$ is the number of target nucleons in the detector, $\epsilon$ is the detector efficiency, $\phi (E)$ is the neutrino flux, $\sigma_{\nu_e}$ is the neutrino interaction cross-section and R(E,$E_A$) is the $Gau\beta ian$ energy resolution function of detector.
 The quantities E and $E_A$ are the true and reconstructed (anti-)neutrino energies respectively and L is the baseline.

-The numerical results have been performed using the GLoBES software~\cite{Huber:2004ka,Huber:2007ji} and its additional toolkit required to incorporate the new physics arising from the presence of sterile neutrino.
+The numerical results have been performed using the GLoBES software~\cite{Huber:2004ka,Huber:2007ji} and its additional plugin~\cite{Kopp:2006wp,Kopp:2007ne} required to incorporate the new physics arising from the presence of sterile neutrino.
 We plot number of events against the reconstructed energy.
 It is found that the maximum flux peaks about 0.3 GeV, so we have maximum number of events in that energy bin.
-In the plot, the the thick black lines depicts the 3 flavor scenario.
+In the fig~\ref{event}, the the thick black lines depicts the 3 flavor scenario.
 The other colored histograms are drawn in the 3+1 scenario for the different values of $\delta_{14}$.
 The number of $\nu_e$ appearance events are almost double of the number of events of $\overline{\nu}_e$ events since the cross section of neutrino interaction is very much different from the anti-neutrino interaction cross-section.
+For $\nu_e$ appearance events, we have shown the four possible backgrounds, where a pink color histogram represents background coming from atmospheric neutrinos while the brown color histogram is for $\overline{\nu}_e$ disappearance events in anti neutrino mode run of $\rm{MOMENT}$ experiment.
+Additionally, the red and light green color hisogram represents the background coming from $\overline{\nu}_e$ and $\nu_\mu$ neutral currents, respectively.
+Similarly, for $\overline{\nu}_e$ appearance events, the background mainly comes from charge misidentification, atmospheric neutrinos, and neutral current backgrounds.
+It clearly emerges that the background effect is more prominent in $\overline{\nu}_e$ appearance events compared to $\nu_e$ appearance events.